codeyush/tech-campus-recruitment-2025/Discussion.md

-# Log Extraction Solution (C++) for FarMart Tech Campus Recruitment 2025
+# Log Extraction Solution (C++) – FarMart Tech Campus Recruitment 2025

 ## 📄 Problem Statement

-The goal of this project is to efficiently extract log entries from a large log file (~1 TB) based on a specific date.
-Each log entry starts with a timestamp, followed by a log level and a descriptive message.
+This project aims to efficiently extract log entries from a large log file (~1 TB) based on a user-specified date.
+Each log entry begins with a timestamp, followed by a log level and a descriptive message.

 ### Example Log Format:
 ```